ruboerner/FEMT2D/README.md

-# FEtoolbox
+# FEMT2D

-This repository contains the MATLAB toolbox `FEtoolbox`.
+This repository contains the MATLAB toolbox `FEMT2D`.

 It provides a discretization of Helmholtz type PDE's in two dimensions using first or second order Lagrange elements on triangular meshes.